gabrieldansereau/ms_downscaling_metawebs/README.md

 [@Braga2019SpaAna].
-This is an advantage of the probabilistic framework put forward by @Gravel2019BriElt and absent from the European metaweb studies, as treating interactions as probabilistic events allows to account for their variability in space [see @Poisot2016StrPro for probabilistic interactions and
+This is an advantage of the probabilistic framework put forward by @Gravel2019BriElt and absent from the European metaweb studies, as treating interactions as probabilistic events allows to account for their variability in space [see @Poisot2016StrPro for probabilistic interactions; also
 @Strydom2022PreMet regarding probabilistic metawebs].
 We currently lack a downscaling framework that is both probabilistic and does not require in situ data.
 Additionally, a probabilistic view can allow propagating uncertainty,